nanobox-io/nanobox-guides/articles/ruby/generic/add-a-database.md

 You can connect directly to your database from an <a href="https://docs.nanobox.io/data-management/managing-local-data/" target="\_blank">external client</a>.

 #### With Ruby
-Your can also test the connection directly from your app:
+You can also test the connection directly from your app:

 ```bash
 nanobox run ruby your-app.rb